pingbird/dart2native_cross/README.md

 ## Install

-Requires Dart 2.7.0,
+Requires Dart 2.7.0.

 Either follow the build instructions below or use a prebuilt one from [releases](https://github.com/PixelToast/dart2native_cross/releases).

-And then run the following to activate it:
+And then run the following to install it:

 ```
+pub get
 pub global activate --source path .
 ```